 - Auditory hypersensitivity — poor tolerance for background sounds.

-- Phonetic decoding — an inability to listen to language at natural language speed.
+- Phonetic decoding — an inability to process language at natural language speed.

-- Auditory integration — slowness in integrating things heard with things seen.
+- Auditory integration — slowness integrating things heard with things seen.

 - Prosodic — processing inefficiency that makes it hard to think while listening.

 - Organizational deficit – physical organization, planning delays.

 Auditory hypersensitivity is sometimes called tolerance-fading memory.
 Symptoms include:

 - Does not hear well in busy or noisy environment

 - Often misses steps when listening to multiple step directions

 - Often seems to “ignore” people due to need to concentrate hard to understand a speaker

 - Unusually forgetful of memorized information (such as multiplication tables, correct spelling) or household routines, despite frequent reminders